-Does the architecture maintain a balanced relationship between prominent natural land features, prevailing vegetation patterns and adjacent land use development with regard to organization, visibility and character?
+Does the architecture maintain a balanced relationship between prominent natural land features, prevailing vegetation patterns and adjacent land use development with regard to organization, and visibility?

-- Are the patterns and the architectural features of the development compatible with the visual character of the surrounding buildings? - Are advertising iconic images or motifs on buildings or signs minimized so as to not detract from the coherent and distinctive identity of Old Saybrook?
+- Are the patterns and the architectural features of the development compatible with the visual appearance of the surrounding buildings? - Are advertising iconic images or motifs on buildings or signs minimized so as to not detract from the coherent and distinctive identity of Old Saybrook?

-The architectural plans for any new construction, addition or renovation of an existing development will be of a character as to harmonize with the neighborhood, to accomplish a transition in character between areas of unlike character, to protect property values and to preserve and enhance the appearance and beauty of the community.
+The architectural plans for any new construction, addition or renovation of an existing development will harmonize with the neighborhood, to transition between unlike areas, to protect property values and to preserve and enhance the appearance and beauty of the community.